iambhavik99/FinanceApp/README.md

 # FinanceApp

-FinanceApp is a web application designed to help users track their income and expenses.
-It offers tools to manage multiple accounts, view detailed transaction history, and visualize financial data with interactive charts.
+FinanceApp is a web application designed to help users track income and expenses.
+It allows users to manage multiple accounts, track transactions, and view insightful charts that visualize financial data.

 ## Features

 - **Add Accounts**: Create and manage multiple financial accounts.
 - **Make Transactions**: Record income and expense transactions with categories.
-- **Monthly Overview**: Display a column chart comparing income vs. expenses for each month.
+- **Monthly Overview**: Visualize income vs. expenses with a monthly column chart.
-- **Expense Breakdown**: View a pie chart to visualize where and how much expenses are made.
+- **Expense Breakdown**: View a pie chart that shows expense distribution across categories.
-- **Transaction History**: View a complete list of all transactions.
+- **Transaction History**: Access a complete list of all past transactions.
 - **Manage Accounts**: View and manage all financial accounts in one place.

 ## Tech Stack